oat-sa/lib-tao-elasticsearch/README.md

 ```

 For the proper index structure creation on installation stage following may be used,
-where `indicesFiles` contains the absolute path to the declaration, sample provided within this lib (@TODO should be decoupled)
+where `indexFiles` contains the absolute path to the declaration, sample provided within this lib (@TODO should be decoupled)

 ```
 "postInstall": [
     {
       "class": "\\oat\\tao\\elasticsearch\\Action\\IndexCreator",
       "params": [
-        "--indicesFiles",
+        "--indexFiles",
         "/var/www/html/lib-tao-elasticsearch/config/index.conf.php"
       ]
     }